noviz-org/website/README.md

 # NOVIZ Website

-All the code for the NOVIZ website is in here.
+All the source code for the NOVIZ website is in here along with the development environment.
-The source code is in [src/](src/), under [dist/](dist/) you can find code for the live website and in the [test/](test/) directory is the website version we are working on.
+The source code is in [src/](src/), under [dist/](dist/) you can find code for the live websites and in the [test/](test/) directory are the website versions we are working on.

 ## Development